 - When a camper needs either prescription or non-prescription medication administered during camp time, the parent will fill out and sign the authorization to administered medication to a camper form.
-This form will be given to Camp Director or responsible counselor, along with the medication in its original container bearing the pharmacy label (showing prescription number, date filled and prescriber's name, name of medication, directions for use and patient's name).
+This form will be given to Camp Director or Nurse, along with the medication in its original container bearing the pharmacy label (showing prescription number, date filled and prescriber's name, name of medication, directions for use and patient's name).
 In the case of non-prescribed medication, the parent will write out and sign detailed instructions for dosages. - 2.
 The camper's counselor will take the instructions and medications to the camp nurse, who will lock the medication in the storage cabinet (or put in refrigerator, as is appropriate) and log in the information on the child's daily log for medication administration. - 3.
-The camp nurse will review all requests for administration of medications, compare them with the health record, and using the Health Care Consultant Acknowledgement of On-Site Medications Form, given signed written orders for the health supervisor. - 4.
-When it is time for administration of the medication, the child's counselor will take him/her to the nurse's station to receive the medication from the camp nurse, who will log in each day's administration on an individual Daily Log of Medication Administration Form. - 5.
+When it is time for administration of the medication, the child's counselor will take him/her to the nurse's station to receive the medication from the camp nurse, who will log in each day's administration on an individual Daily Log of Medication Administration Form. - 4.
 When no longer needed or at the end of camp, medications will be returned to the parents via the counselor or will be destroyed (parents will indicate in their written instructions which they prefer).